 You will be remembered

 I wrote last time about the importance of how you make people feel.
 I think it is so important a point that it is worth reiterating.
 I don’t know how many patients I have seen since I qualified but I do know that, to them, their interaction with me was possibly one of the most important things that happened to them that day.
-To me they may just be another patient with chest pain or another snuffly child with mild bronchiolitis that I want to send home but to them or their parents I am something else.
+To me, they may just be another patient with chest pain or another snuffly child with mild bronchiolitis that I want to send home but to them or their parents, I am something else.
 I am the voice of authority, the voice of reason, the voice of validation, the voice of kindness, the voice of compassion – and they will remember that.

-After an intense round of tests in NICU (including the LP that I stayed for) it was time for the hard-working dayshift to hand over to the team that would be taking care of the unit overnight.
-My wife was catching some much needed rest and I was sitting beside the crib.
+After an intense round of tests in the NICU (including the LP that I stayed for) it was time for the hard-working dayshift to hand over to the team that would be taking care of the unit overnight.
+My wife was catching some much-needed rest and I was sitting beside the crib.
 As the team shuffled by and formed a long line behind the small pink bundle the neonatal fellow gave handover.